 Next, you’ll want to create a budget.
 Take an honest look at how much money you bring in versus how much money needs to go out.
 You may need to establish different financial priorities for a while, meaning that you’ll do without “luxuries” like your daily coffee-to-go or you’ll skip going out to dinner with friends for a couple of months.

 Many people hate to set up budgets, but really this is the best way to get control of your finances, especially if you’ve reached the stage where creditors are calling you.
-You’ll know exactly how much you can afford to give to each organisation/ company you have debt with.
+You’ll know exactly how much you can afford to give to each organization/ company you have debt with.

 Try the Debt Snowball Method